openaps/docs/docs/docs/Resources/Edison-Flashing/all-computers-flash.md

 ### If you're using a Windows PC - prerequisites:

 - Install the [Intel Edison drivers for Windows]( https://software.intel.com/en-us/iot/hardware/edison/downloads).
 Select the "Windows standalone driver" download.
 You do not need to reflash the Edison or setup security or Wi-Fi with this tool because later steps in this process will overwrite those settings.

+******

+Note: Intel has announced the Edison will be discontinued at the end of 2017.
+As part of this, apparently, the old link to Edison drivers has been removed.
+We are unsure if this is a temporary issue or long term.
+Therefore, if the link above for Intel Edison Drivers is not working, you can use [this link](https://www.dropbox.com/s/d5ooojru5jxsilp/IntelEdisonDriverSetup1.2.1.exe?dl=0) to download them directly from an OpenAPS user's dropbox.
+Obviously screenshots below will be different if Intel has not fixed or repaired their driver downloads page for Edisons.

+********

 - Install [PuTTY]( http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 Download the installation file that matches your PC's architecture (32-bit or 64-bit).

 Windows PCs with less than 6 GB of RAM  may need to have the size of the page file increased to flash the Edison.
 Close all unnecessary programs and attempt to flash the device.
 If the flash operation fails follow these steps to ensure enough swap space is allocated when the computer boots, then restart and try again.
 Only do this if flashing the device doesn't work without changing these settings.